opinion

 If a platform starts restricting your content, the issue may not be the actual content you’re posting.
 Often, it’s how you’re describing it.
 Language matters.
 Know which terms are allowed on a given platform and adjust your wording to fit those guidelines.

 Social media algorithms also change.
-Tracking that data enables you to schedule content at the best time for potential fans to find you.
+Tracking them enables you to schedule content at the best time for potential fans to find you.
 The “golden hour” after a post is often considered the most important, as that’s when the post gets the most interaction, but a post’s “half-life” can last up to 18 hours with comment replies.
 Don’t delete an underperforming post.
 Instead, consider it proof of work and move on to making better, well-timed content.

 Most social media platforms offer basic algorithm tracking without a premium membership, and there are also AI tools to assist with finding optimal posting opportunities.